 Sales of Bitcoin don’t, of course, always result in a profit.
 You could end up with a loss.
 The question then is: Can you offset such a loss against you other income?
 If you are holding the Bitcoin as capital assets then the loss may be offset against other capital gains you may have.

-If, as an individual, you are trading, you will be able to offset the loss off against your other taxable income unless you have made losses from trading in crypto assets in at least 3 of the last 5 years and you have enough taxable income to be taxed at the marginal tax rate (i.e. 45%).
-In that case you will need to prove to SARS that you are operating a genuine trade and that there is a real prospect of ultimately making a profit.
+If, as an individual, you are trading and you have enough taxable income to be taxed at the marginal tax rate (i.e. 45%) you will not be able to offset the loss off against your other taxable income (only against other crypto-asset profits) unless you can prove to SARS that you are operating a genuine trade and that there is a real prospect of ultimately making a profit.

 This might currently not be difficult as the price has been increasing but might not be so easy if the price starts on an ongoing downward trend again.
 The predictions about the future price of Bitcoin are nothing more than predictions and vary widely depending on which article you read.
 Even if you are able to demonstrate a viable ‘trade’, if you make trading losses on sales of crypto assets in 6 out of 10 years they will be disallowed and may only be available to offset against future crypto asset profits.